This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 Grow what you can.
 Plant a garden and grow what you, have some room?
 Raise some chickens and collect your own eggs then, later on, you have your own chicken meat.
 If you have a farm, consider raising your own meat.

 Skip the Disposables.
 Trust me I love my disposable diapers, but they didn't use them back then.
 Cloth diapers all the way.
 Learn 7 Reasons to Consider Cloth Diapering.
 If you are really brave, you can consider switching to cloth pads and even cloth toilet paper.

 Wear an Apron.
 Ever watch The Waltons?
 Notice how the women in the kitchen always wear an apron?
 I thought it was silly, but if you think about it, it actually makes sense, it protects your clothes from stains and helps them last longer.
 Plus you can get really cute aprons today.

 Utilize your local library.
 From free books, DVDs, and even CDs you can take in free entertainment, and internet access, but it doesn't end there.
 Many offer computer lessons, homework help, children's activities, research help, and so much more.

 Make more money.
 Any chance you can pick up an extra work shift, do some odd job and put the money in savings.
 You can also see how I earn an extra $210 a month in Amazon Gift cards to help our budget.

-Have you been taught any saving tips from the Great Depression?
+Have you been taught any frugal living tips from the Great Depression?
 I'd love to hear about them!